-As an established community there is unlikely to be a substantial or quick increase in infill and intensification.
+As an established community, there is unlikely to be a substantial or quick increase in infill and intensification.
 Kopeopeo, and similarly elevated areas, present an opportunity for gradual continued infill or intensification development over the timeframe of the spatial plan.

-While there is existing water and wastewater capacity for infill development there are constraints.
-For example, existing urban
+While there is existing water and wastewater capacity for infill development, there are constraints.
+For example, existing urban water mains will eventually require upgrades to meet increased demand, and the potential expansion of the Whakatāne Wastewater Treatment Plant will need to accommodate additional capacity for the area.

-Figure 10.
-Whakatāne (Kopeopeo infill) location
+Figure 11: Whakatāne (Kopeopeo infill) location